dmuth/splunk-lab/README.md

 `bash <(curl -s https://raw.githubusercontent.com/dmuth/splunk-lab/master/go.sh)`

-...and the script will print up what directory it will read from, etc.  Follow the on-screen instructions for setting environment variables and you'll be up and running in no time!
+...and the script will print up what directory it will ingest logs from, etc.  Follow the on-screen instructions for setting environment variables and you'll be up and running in no time!